-Canva is a great, free online drawing program with lots of powerful features and royalty-free content you can embed.
+Canva is a great free online design tool with powerful features and royalty-free content you can embed.

-You can use it to help you create images and illustrations for your course lessons or course resource materials.
+You can use it to create images and illustrations for your course lessons or resource materials.

-It’s super easy and not overly complex like Photoshop, Illustrator, or Inkscape.
+It is easy to use and not as complex as Photoshop, Illustrator, or Inkscape.

 Video Overview